ashcoding/relay-me-android-studio-project/README.md

-# relay-me-android-studio-project
+# README #

-Android Studio files for Relay ME Android app
+This project will include all the modules needed to compile Relay ME for Android.